SharePoint 2013 – How to deploy and redeploy Display Templates

 Deploy my display templates

-I’ve been struggling for a while to deploy my display templates.
+I’ve been struggling for a while to redeploy display templates.

 This article does explain how to deploy the templates however when I try to redeploy the display templates the templates aren’t replaced.